-It is one of the most majestic public spaces of the world with the twinkling chandeliers hanging in the waiting rooms and a jaw dropping main concourse consisting of around 12 stories designed after an ancient Roman public bath.
-It is the largest and one of the busiest railway stations of the world as around 700000 subway riders use it daily making it a heavily crowded place.
+It is one of the most majestic public spaces in the world with the twinkling chandeliers hanging in the waiting rooms and a jaw-dropping main concourse consisting of around 12 stories designed after an ancient Roman public bath.
+It is the largest and one of the busiest railway stations in the world as around 700000 subway riders use it daily making it a heavily crowded place.
 But you can admire the structure by visiting after the rush hours.

 Staten Island ferry

 It is a free ferry ride to the Staten Island located on the outskirts of the city.
 Without spending a cent you can admire the phenomenal views of the skyscrapers of Manhattan, the statue of liberty and Ellis islands.
 It takes around 25 minutes to get to Staten Island from the New York Harbor.